tanimislam/howdy/docs/source/plex-tvdb/plex_tvdb_api.rst

 This module implements the lower-level functionalty that does the following:

      * Provides the SQLAlchemy_ ORM class on TV shows to exclude from analysis or update on the Plex_ server.
-This is the ``showstoexclude`` table and is in the :py:class:`ShowsToExclude <plextvdb.ShowsToExclude>` class.
+This is the ``showstoexclude`` table and is in the :py:class:`ShowsToExclude <plexstuff.plextvdb.ShowsToExclude>` class.

      * Save and retrieve the TVDB_ API configuration data from the ``plexconfig`` table.